SalK91/convex_optimization/docs/convex/44_metaheuristic.md

 Particles balance individual learning (self-experience) and social learning (group knowledge).

-### Convergence Behavior
-Initially, the swarm explores widely; as iterations proceed, velocities decrease, and the swarm converges near optima.

-### Strengths
-- Few parameters, easy to implement.
-- Works well for noisy or discontinuous problems.
-- Naturally parallelizable.

-## Simulated Annealing (SA)
+## Simulated Annealing

 Simulated Annealing is one of the earliest and most fundamental stochastic optimization algorithms.
-It is inspired by annealing in metallurgy — a physical process in which a material is heated and then slowly cooled to minimize structural defects and reach a low-energy crystalline state.
+It is inspired by annealing in metallurgy, a physical process in which a material is heated and then slowly cooled to minimize structural defects and reach a low-energy crystalline state.
 The key idea is to imitate this gradual “cooling” in the search for a global minimum.

 ### Physical Analogy